Azure/bicep-types-az/generated/compute/microsoft.compute/2019-11-01/types.md

 ## Encryption
 ### Properties
 * **diskEncryptionSetId**: string: ResourceId of the disk encryption set to use for enabling encryption at rest.
 * **type**: 'EncryptionAtRestWithCustomerKey' | 'EncryptionAtRestWithPlatformKey': The type of key used to encrypt the data of the disk.
-Possible values include: 'EncryptionAtRestWithPlatformKey', 'EncryptionAtRestWithCustomerKey'

 ## EncryptionSettingsCollection
 ### Properties